 R | | Horror, Mystery, Thriller

-A police sergeant is sent to a Scottish island village in search of a missing girl whom the townsfolk claim never existed.
+A Police Sergeant is sent to a Scottish island village in search of a missing girl who the townsfolk claim never existed.
 Stranger still are the rites that take place there.

 Will you send a dinghy, please?

 There is a cut when Rowan Morrison's coffin is exhumed, during which Sgt.
 Howie moves visibly closer to the gravedigger and the ropes around the coffin disappear.

 [Short Version only] A message from the producers thanks "The Lord Summerisle and the people of his island" for co-operating in the making of the film.
 This is despite both the lord and the island being totally fictitious.

 A dual DVD set in a burnt wooden box was released in 2001 by Anchor Bay.
 It has the standard 88 (or 87) minute Theatrical Version.
 It also has a 99 minute Extended Version.
 This also has the events in chronological order (unlike the 88 min version).
 Unlike the 95 minute version it does have footage prior to Sgt.
 Howie's arrival on Summerisle, including him as a Preacher.

 Performed by Christopher Lee and chorus

 $60,891 (USA) (10 January 2014)

 See what the IMDb editors are excited to watch in November, check out our guide to horror, streaming shows, superheroes, and more.